 Instructions

-- Preheat oven to 350°F. Line a 9x13 baking pan with parchment paper leaving the sides a little longer to create a sling.
+- Preheat the oven to 350°F. Line a 9×13-inch baking pan with parchment paper, leaving an overhang for easy removal.

-- In a large bowl, use an electric beater to mix butter, applesauce, brown sugar, granulated sugar, eggs, and vanilla.
+- In a large bowl, use an electric hand mixer to combine the butter, applesauce, brown sugar, granulated sugar, eggs, and vanilla.

-- Add in the bananas and sour cream, mixing until just combined.
+- Mix in the mashed bananas and sour cream just until combined.

-- In a medium mixing bowl, whisk together the flour, baking soda, cinnamon, and salt.
+- In a medium bowl, whisk together the flour, baking soda, cinnamon, and salt.

-- Pour the batter into the prepared baking dish and bake 25-30 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 25-30 minutes, or until a toothpick inserted into the center comes out clean or with a few moist crumbs.

-- While the bars cool, make the cream cheese frosting by mixing all ingredients until smooth and creamy.
+- While the bars cool, beat the cream cheese frosting ingredients until smooth and creamy.

 Nutrition